How AI enables organisations to move from network monitoring to proactive observability

 Let’s touch on another real-life example.
 We are currently in discussions with a large management company who own and manage petrol station forecourts.
 They have 40,000 petrol stations, and each forecourt has roughly 10 pumps, equating to 400,000 petrol pumps across the US.
 Their current pain point is a lack of visibility into the petrol pumps and EV chargers connected to the network.
 As a result, when a pump or charger is not working, they might only become aware of this following a customer complaint, which is far from ideal.

-The network telemetry that we are gathering, and that behaviour analysis, means we are developing business insights, not just network insights.
-We can see if a petrol pump stops creating traffic, which triggers a maintenance request to go and fix the pump.
+The network telemetry that we are able to gather, and that behaviour analysis, means we could provide business insights, not just network insights.
+We could see if a petrol pump stops creating traffic, which triggers a maintenance request to go and fix the pump.
 This isn’t a network problem, but the network traffic can be leveraged to look for the business problem.
 This is a use case for fuel pumps and EV chargers but imagine how many other network-connected devices there are in factories or production facilities worldwide that could be used in a similar way.

 Getting actionable insight quickly